YongxuanYan/YU-LAB-B504/README.md

 ## License
-PyQt-Fluent-Widgets is licensed under [GPLv3](./LICENSE) for non-commercial project.
-For commercial use, please purchase a [commercial license](https://qfluentwidgets.com/price).
+YU-LAB-B504 is licensed under [GPLv3](./LICENSE) for both commercial and non-commercial projects.

-Copyright © 2021 by zhiyiYo.
+Copyright © 2025 by YongxuanYan.

 ## Video Demonstration